 In Chinese tradition, new things are always top of the requirement pile.
 This is why you’ll see everyone donning new threads and giving their homes a major spring clean just before the festivities.
 The same goes with red packet rules: when it comes to ang bao notes, the crisper and newer, the better!
 Be prepared to queue though: the whole of Singapore will be lining up at the bank and ATM to get fresh notes!
 Bring snacks.

 So is CNY just one huge ang bao swap?

 If you’re single then you’ve got a ‘get out of ang bao giving free’ card.
 Traditionally it is married couples who gift red packets, and kids and unmarried peeps who receive them.

 What about the friendly security guard downstairs, or the cleaning auntie?

-Here’s the ultimate red packet rule: ang bao giving is first and foremost about goodwill, so you don’t have to go OTT.
-They’re usually handed out to singletons and kids, but there’s nothing stopping you from giving ang baos to anyone who deserves a little appreciation.
+Here’s the ultimate red packet rule: ang bao giving is, first and foremost, about goodwill, so you don’t have to go OTT.
+They’re usually handed out to singletons and kids, but nothing is stopping you from giving ang baos to anyone who deserves a little appreciation.
 So if you want to give a small cash gift to your helper, bus auntie or the kindly uncle who always holds the lift door open for you, go for it.
 Spread the love!

 Remember the final touches…